thomasWeise/aitoa/book/metaheuristics/hillClimbing2/README.md

 The idea is that, while our hill climber does not know how to enumerate the neighborhood, the unary operator does, since it defines the neighborhood.
 The resulting code is given in [@lst:HillClimber2WithRestarts].

-Different from our original hill climber with restarts introduced in [@sec:stochasticHillClimbingWithRestarts], this new algorithm does not need to count steps until restarts.
+Different from our original hill climber with restarts introduced in [@sec:stochasticHillClimbingWithRestarts], this new algorithm does not need to count steps to know when to restart.
 It therefore also does not need a parameter&nbsp;$L$ determining the number of non-improving FEs after which a restart should be performed.
 Its implementation in [@lst:HillClimber2WithRestarts] is therefore also shorter and simpler than the implementation of the original algorithm variant in [@lst:HillClimberWithRestarts].
-It should be noted that both new hill climbers can only be applied in scenarios where we actually can enumerate the neighborhoods of the current best solutions efficiently.
+It should be noted that the new hill climber can only be applied in scenarios where we actually can enumerate the neighborhoods of the current best solutions efficiently.
 In other words, we pay for a potential gain of search efficiency by a reduction of the types of problems we can process.

 ### Results on the JSSP